Fraser and Neave

-Fraser and Neave, Limited (F&N) is a Singaporean food and beverage, publishing and former brewing and property industries conglomerate.
-It is owned by Thai Chinese billionaire business magnate Charoen Sirivadhanabhakdi.
+Fraser and Neave, Limited (F&N) is a Thai-Singaporean food and beverage, publishing and printing industries conglomerate.
+It is owned by Charoen Sirivadhanabhakdi.

-Listed in Singapore, the group's subsidiaries and associated companies include Frasers Property, Asia Pacific Breweries and Times Publishing.
-As of 2011, F&N had total assets of over S$14 billion and employed over 7,890 people in 11 countries.
+Listed in Singapore, the group's subsidiaries include F&N Foods, F&N Creameries, Warbug Group, Yoke Food Industries and Times Publishing.
+As of 2023, F&N had total assets of over S$5 billion and employed over 7,200 people in 11 countries.

 In January 2014, through a distribution in specie and re-listing of Frasers Centrepoint Limited by way of introduction on the Singapore stock exchange, the group de-merged its properties business.

 History

 Founding and early history

 The company (Singapore and Straits Aerated Water Company) was formed in 1883 by John Fraser and David Chalmers Neave, who diversified from their printing business (Singapore and Straits Printing Office) to pioneer the aerated water business in Southeast Asia in 1883.

 In 1898, a new public company was formed and the two businesses were sold to the new company, named Fraser & Neave (F&N), for $290,000 in cash and shares.